 This cleared the way for a reversal of the balance of power with Ethiopia.
 Somalia had already been receiving some military support from the Soviet Union since shortly after its independence.
 After the 1969 coup, military aid from other Soviet-aligned countries increased dramatically — particularly from Egypt.
 Cairo has long sought to destabilize Ethiopia as a way to secure the resources of the Nile, presaging the current Egyptian-Ethiopian standoff over the Grand Ethiopian Renaissance Dam.
 By boosting the Somali military, Egypt advanced this strategy while also serving Soviet aims by weakening an ally of the United States.
 Emboldened by its newfound support, the Barre government resumed its attempts to unite Greater Somalia.

 The overthrow of Ethiopian Emperor Haile Selassie in 1974 furthered Somalia's regional ascendance.
-A communist military council known as the Dergue arose in Addis Ababa, but it was focused heavily on containing internal resistance.
+A communist military council known as the Derg arose in Addis Ababa, but it was focused heavily on containing internal resistance.
 Barre seized the opportunity to funnel support to a number of rebel groups, including some hailing from the Ogaden region.
 Eventually, Somali forces even began joining rebel operations outright.

-While Somalia made gains, the Dergue gradually strengthened its ties with the Soviet Union, convincing Moscow of its ideological purity and intent to establish a true Marxist-Leninist state.
+While Somalia made gains, the Derg gradually strengthened its ties with the Soviet Union, convincing Moscow of its ideological purity and intent to establish a true Marxist-Leninist state.
 This presented the Soviet Union with the difficult task of backing both nominal allies, particularly after Barre ordered most of the Somali military to invade Ethiopia in July 1977.

 At that point, Somalia had become the stronger military power with perhaps the most robust air capabilities in sub-Saharan Africa.
 With its larger fleet of Russian MiG-21 aircraft proving an immense challenge for Ethiopia's more sophisticated but smaller fleet of U.S.-built F-5 fighter jets, the Somali offensive initially found success.
 Somali forces took control of at least 90 percent of the Ogaden region and began descending on the city of Dire Dawa, from which they could threaten to sever Ethiopia's critical rail connection to the coast.
 The Somali dream of uniting Greater Somalia was closer than ever.
 But the Cold War dynamics that had boosted Somalia's military clout soon turned against it.